News

 Charles and Jenny Jones family photo on their homestead, 1928.
 (Jones family archive)

-On June 30, 2009, Five Corners Family Farmers joined CELP and Sierra Club in filing a lawsuit challenging the 2005 Attorney General Opinion that purports to authorize unlimited use of water for livestock purposes, including large dairies and feedlots.
-The case is now pending in Franklin County Superior Court.
-Five Corners and its allies are represented by Janette Brimmer and Kristen Boyles, attorneys with Earthjustice’s Seattle office.
+On June 30, 2009, Five Corners Family Farmers joined the Center for Environmental Law & Policy (CELP) and Sierra Club in filing a lawsuit challenging the 2005 Attorney General Opinion that purports to authorize unlimited use of water for livestock purposes, including large dairies and feedlots.
+Family farmers and allies are represented by Janette Brimmer and Kristen Boyles, attorneys with Earthjustice’s Seattle office.

 Click here for handout “Permit-Exempt Wells & Industrial Animal Feedlots in Washington State”